santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 **P4:** Ancient civilizations may lie submerged (Atlantis, ruins off Peru)

 **Conclusion:** The ocean can harbor extraordinary phenomena that science doesn't yet understand

+## Argument 3

+**P1:** The Coast Guard has an official form letter (File 5720) acknowledging the area's "high incidence of unexplained losses"

+**P2:** Maritime circles have "long known" about disappearances in this area

+**P3:** Multiple authors and researchers have documented the phenomenon

+**P4:** Experienced pilots believe something unusual happens there

+**Conclusion:** The Bermuda Triangle phenomenon is widely recognized as real